 - Affiliations of the authors (if the publication originates from several institutes, the affiliations of all authors should be clearly stated)

 - Correspondence address, including telephone and fax numbers, and e-mail address.

 2. Abstract and key words

-The second (and if necessary the third) page of the manuscript should contain only the abstract (maximum 400 words) and key words.
+The second page of the manuscript should contain only the abstract (maximum 250 words) and key words.
 The abstract must be fully comprehensible without reference to the text.
 For original manuscripts, a structured abstract is required with the following headings: Background, Methods, Results, Conclusions.
 For other types of manuscript, the abstract should not be structured.